mgp/book-notes/java-concurrency-in-practice.markdown

 * Objects that are not technically immutable, but whose state will not be modified after publication, are called *effectively immutable*.
 Such objects, when safely published, can be used safely by any thread without additional synchronization.
 * While effectively immutable objects must be safely published, mutable objects must be safely published, and mus the either thread-safe or guarded by a lock.
 * Many concurrency errors stem from failing to understand the "rules of engagement" for a shared object.
 When you publish an object, document how it should be accessed.

+#### Chapter 10: Avoiding Liveness Hazards

+##### 10.1: Deadlock

+* When thread A holds lock L and tries to acquire lock M, but at the same time thread B holds lock M and tries to acquire L, this is deadlock, or *deadly embrace*.
+* When a database system detects that a set of transactions has deadlocked by searching the is-waiting-for graph for cycles, it picks a victim and aborts that transaction, thereby releasing its held locks.
+* A program will be free of lock-ordering deadlocks if all threads acquire the locks they need in a fixed global order.
+Sometimes we must induce this ordering.
+* Invoking an alien method with a lock held is asking for liveness trouble.
+That method might risk deadlock by acquiring other locks, or block for an unexpectedly long time and stall other threads on the held lock.
+* Calling a method with no locks held is called an *open call*, and classes that rely on open calls are more well-behaved and composable than classes that make calls with locks held.
+* Resource deadlocks occur when thread A holds resource X and tries to acquire resource Y, but at the same time thread B holds resource Y and tries to acquire resource X.

+##### 10.2: Avoiding and diagnosing deadlocks

+* Try acquiring locks with a timeout.
+By using a timeout that is much longer than you expect acquiring the lock to take, you can regain control when something unexpected happens.
+* Thread dumps not only include a stack trace for each running thread, but locking information such as which locks are held by a thread, and which lock a thread is waiting to acquire.

+##### 10.3: Other liveness hazards

+* *Starvation* is when a thread is perpetually denied access to resources it needs in order to make progress; the most commonly starved resource is CPU cycles.
+* *Livelock* is a liveness failure in which a thread, while not blocked, still cannot make progress because it keeps retrying an operation that will always fail.
+* Livelock can occur when multiple cooperating threads change their state in response to the others in such a way that no thread can ever make progress.
+The solution is to introduce randomness into the retry mechanism.